particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2025-03-01

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updates libraries.

 ### Device Restore DFU fix 2025-02-29

 On Gen 3 devices, Device Restore DFU would sometimes not restore the bootloader when the target Device OS version was 5.3.0 or later.